 This module is available only to Kent students studying Psychology.
-Not available as elective.
+Not available as an elective module.
 Not available to short-term credit students.

 See the library reading list for this module (Canterbury)

-8.4 Demonstrate subject-specific skills, including evaluating and selecting appropriate frameworks and methodologies for exploring psychological issues
+4 Demonstrate subject-specific skills, including evaluating and selecting appropriate frameworks and methodologies for exploring psychological issues.

 University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.